FabioPINO/science-docs/index.md

 I ought to make one more note here: this site is always alive.
 The PDFs and the associated repositories get updated from time to time.
 Even though a PDF is completed, it does not mean that its content will not change in the future.
 Any corrections or update proposals are welcome.

-Please go to the bottom of the page for a small **About me** section.

 -----------------------

 # The linear algebra of Principal Component Analysis (with Python examples)